flukejones/room4doom/README.md

 The distro requires SDL2 + SDL2-mixer to be installed along with the related dev packages.
 Music support requires fluidsynth or timidity to be installed along with files in the `data/sound/` being installed to `~/.local/share/room4doom/sound/`.

+## User Config

+On start a user config file is created at `~/.config/room4doom/user.toml`.
+This can be edited by hand.

+Options set via CLI are saved to the user-config file.

+Starting `room4doom` without CLI options *after* previously setting options then exiting will load those options (as saved to `~/.config/room4doom/user.toml`).

+Use `room4doom --help` to see all available CLI options.

+## Documentation

+I've not been as good as I should be at this because I've been on a mad rush to implement as much as I can.
+Plus the nature of doing large blocks hasn't helped. [misc/code-review/](./misc/code-review/) has a semi-broken out series of files where I try to note things of interest, or even write a full code review.
+Each of these files and additions will be updated and fleshed out over time.

+The magnificance of rust/cargo being able to produce a static website full of code documentation means that I try to maintain docs somewhat at [https://flukejones.gitlab.io/room4doom/room4doom/index.html](https://flukejones.gitlab.io/room4doom/room4doom/index.html).
+Browsing [wad](https://flukejones.gitlab.io/room4doom/wad/index.html) is a good example of what I would like to achieve here.

 ## Screenshots